ConesaLab/acorde/README.md

 annotations onto isoform models, and use [tappAS](https://github.com/ConesaLab/tappAS) for functional analysis.

-Since both the long read-transcriptome definition procedure and the functional analyses in [[1]](#1) are based on external tools, the present R package does **not** include them.
+Since both the long read-transcriptome definition/quantification procedure and the functional analyses in [[1]](#1) are based on external tools, the present R package does **not** include them.

+To reproduce our pipeline's **long read transcriptome building** strategy, please refer to our manuscript's dedicated Supplementary Note [[1]](#1).

+Regarding **functional analyses**, we have included a section in the vignette providing instructions to perform them, including:

+- How to obtain a functionally-annotated transcriptome using [isoAnnotLite](https://isoannot.tappas.org/isoannot-lite/).
+- How to generate input files that are compatible with the [tappAS](https://github.com/ConesaLab/tappAS) application.

 *acorde* contains the necessary functions and documentation to obtain a set of DIU and co-DIU genes using an single-cell, isoform-level expression matrix as input.
 In addition, we provide instructions to reproduce the figures and additional analyses included in Arzalluz-Luque et al. [[1]](#1).
-The isoform expression matrix employed during the study as internal data in the package.
+The isoform expression matrix employed during the study is provided as internal data in the package.

 ![](images/acorde_pipeline-small.png)